How to Make An App Like Swiggy and UberEats?

 Millennial and middle age people have settled into the reality that only food delivery apps connecting an extensive range of restaurants, hundreds of cuisines and the flexibility of secured online payment system can delightfully make the way to their stomach.

-On the same fervor for "online food ordering app", the industry is blooming digitally and made it almost mandatory for every restaurant to get registered in the app those lacking online presence.
+On the same fervor for Food Delivery App Development, the industry is blooming digitally and made it almost mandatory for every restaurant to get registered in the app those lacking online presence.
 Apps like Swiggy, UberEats, JustEat and Grubhub seems to have captured the market and set themselves as a statement of a quintessential food delivery app.